Mod 1 U-Turn: Reference Points and Throttle (Pass 2026)

 How do I find the right speed for a U-turn?

-Around 5 to 8 km/h, slow enough to keep the bike tight to the corridor, fast enough for gyroscopic balance.
+There is no DVSA-set speed; aim for around 3 to 5 mph (5 to 8 km/h), slow enough to keep the bike tight to the corridor, fast enough for gyroscopic balance.
 The rear brake controls fine speed; the throttle and clutch slip provide consistent power.

 How much should I practise the U-turn?